Name: Lisa KuhlmanRoom: 7Grade Level: 3rdPhone Number: 360-709-7377

 p.m. recess: 1:45 – 2:00

-This year we will have a technology specialist instead of Writing Lab., which will now be covered in the regular classroom.
-Technology will always be on Tuesday and Library will always be on Friday each week.
+Library will always be on Tuesday and Technology will always be on Friday this year.
 Music and P.E. will alternate depending on the week.
 On week A, there will be two Music classes – one on Monday and one on Thursday.
 P.E. will be taught once a week on Wednesday.
 On week B, these classes switch, with P.E. classes Monday and Thursday and Music on Wednesday.

 You will find both A and B schedules below.
 We will also do our best to keep you informed via the daily log of which schedule we are on each week.